-Representing Hit and Run Accident Victims in Sacramento, CA
+Representing Hit And Run Accident Victims In Sacramento, California

 A hit and run accident is when a driver crashes into another vehicle, a pedestrian or onto private property and then leaves immediately without identifying himself.
 A hit and run is a serious crime and depending on the circumstances it can be considered either a misdemeanor or a felony, but both are punishable by incarceration in a county jail or state prison and a fine.
 The person suing is entitled to damages that compensate him or her for medical expenses, pain and suffering and lost wages.
 These types of damages are designed to punish and prevent bad conduct by serving as a warning to others.
 The problem with these cases is that most of the time the drivers leave so quickly that the victim barely has time to recognize the make, model, year or even color of the car.

-If you are a victim of a hit and run, contact experienced auto accident attorneys in Sacramento CA immediately to get help.
+If you are a victim of a hit and run, reach out to our experienced auto accident attorneys at The Weinberger Law Firm immediately to get help.

 Hit and run drivers are selfish and put their interests ahead of others.
 The most common reasons according to the American Bar Association’s Criminal Section is due to intoxication, lacking insurance, stolen vehicles, lacking a license, illegally residing in the country or having drugs in possession.
 Because hit and run car accidents are considered a crime, the police are supposed to help you if you are a victim and suffered an injury.
 However, if the case is considered serious enough, the police will regard it as a low priority.
 The police will then assign your case to either the traffic division or CAPERS (crimes against persons).